linrongbin16/colorbox.nvim/README.md

 2. Download all these repositores, and copy the source code to this plugin.

 For now I run these scripts every day, so users could get daily updates.
-But I'm not sure how long I can last, this thing could be fully automatic if using a cloud machine, which is not free.
+This thing could be fully automatic if using a cloud machine, which is not free.
+I'm not sure how long I can maintain this plugin :).